charlijj/charlijj/README.md

 Currently, my biggest interest is webpage development, and hence I am most often programming in JavaScript or Python.
 Although I do also have experience working with C++ and VBA.

-When I'm not programming, I'm most likely out exploring the beauty Vancouver Island has to offer, playing my synthesizer, or playing recreational soccer.
+When I'm not programming, I'm most likely out exploring the beauty of Vancouver Island, playing my synthesizer, or playing recreational soccer.

 To learn more about me or to view some of my projects visit: https://jjcharlinski.ca